Back SIDO Case Study

 View Channel

-Zero audience, zero budget.
-Just a deep understanding of the scene.
+Zero audience.
+Zero budget.
+Pure understanding of the scene.

-MetaShift is a solo-run YouTube channel covering LoL esports.
-I handled every part of the pipeline — from sourcing clips and scripting narratives to designing thumbnails and optimizing SEO — growing the channel to 3.5M+ views in under 12 months.
+MetaShift is a solo-run YouTube channel covering LoL esports — every part of the pipeline owned end-to-end: sourcing clips, scripting narratives, designing thumbnails, and optimizing SEO.
+The result: 3.5M+ views and a monetized channel built from scratch.

 Challenge